sungchang79/RDS-FOR-SQLSERVER/en/db-instance.md

 > [Caution]
 > Changing already-created storage size requires minutes of downtime since database instance must be closed.
 > The type of already-created storage cannot be changed.

+* The failover time is impacted by the recovery process; the larger the transaction, the longer the time.
+* Auto failover action will be paused while changing a DB instance.